Skip to content

 • You do not need much money to start a mushroom farm.

-• Mushrooms grow very quickly and give you the return.
+• Mushrooms grow very quickly and give you a return.

 • Freshly grown mushrooms have good local demand.